deep-goyal/deep-goyal/README.md

 - 💼 Check out my [Portfolio Website↗](https://www.deepgoyal.com).

-- ⚡️ Fun fact: I know how to solve the megaminx cube.
+- ⚡️ Fun fact: I solve a variety of cubes

 - 🏆 Oh and, I'm the Outstanding TA of the Year.